 Sergei has a strong background in fluid mechanics with the particular focus on modeling multiphase and particle-laden flows.
 He received his MSc and Candidate of Sciences degrees at Lomonosov Moscow State University (MSU), Faculty of Mechanics and Mathematics, in 2005 and 2008 respectively.
 In 2002-2012, while working at the Laboratory of Multiphase Fluid Mechanics of the MSU Institute of Mechanics, Sergei led the theoretical study of hydrodynamic stability of shear particle-laden flows.
 In 2006-2011, Sergei carried out applied research activities in multiphase fluid mechanics at the Schlumberger Moscow Research as a part-time scientific consultant.
 In 2011, Sergei has joined University of Brighton in UK as a Research Fellow where he led the theoretical study of hydrodynamic instability and break-up of multiphase jets for 9 months.
 From mid-2012 to the end of 2016, Sergei was a full-time Senior Research Scientist with Schlumberger Moscow Research, carrying out mathematical modelling of multiphase particle-laden flows during hydraulic fracturing and fracture flowback.

-He is the author of over 65 publications including 23 papers in top international and Russian peer-reviewed fluid mechanics journals.
-He is also an author of 6 patents.
+He is the author of over 65 publications including 25 papers in top international and Russian peer-reviewed fluid mechanics journals.
+He is also an author of 8 patents and patent applications.